Stop spending hours on estimates that don't convert. Here's a system for faster, more accurate proposals that actually win jobs.

 But the hidden cost is even worse: speed matters in construction sales too.

 When a homeowner requests three quotes, they usually go with whoever responds first - assuming the price is reasonable.
+Research from Harvard Business Review shows that the odds of qualifying a lead drop dramatically after the first hour of contact.
 Every day you delay sending a proposal, the odds of winning that job drop.
-By day three, you've probably already lost to someone who got back to them same-day.
+By day three, you've likely already lost to someone who responded faster.

 The contractors who are growing fast aren't necessarily better builders.
 They're faster at the proposal game.